billgewrgoulas/Minix/README.md

 # Implementation of fair process scheduling in Minix.

-Second of assignment of Operating Systems subject.
+Second assignment in Operating Systems.